Getting around Sal Island: taxi, tours or independent travel

 • you prefer someone else to set the route,

-• or you simply want an easy overview.
+• or you simply want an easy overview without much effort.

-They’re not the most flexible option, but they can be very efficient when time is tight.
+They are not the most flexible option, but they can be very effective when your priority is to get a general sense of the island in a short period of time.

 • a fixed plan,